 The key here is preparation: look on it as an exercise in negotiation.
 You need to go in armed with three concise but solid arguments on why taking a career break will benefit the business.
 Don’t concentrate on your problems; flip everything around as a potential benefit to your role and the company overall.
 Do your boss’ work for them: figure out the logistics of how you can take time out, when, and a proposal for how your job will be covered in your absence.

 Then present it clearly, in an upbeat and direct manner.
 Don’t go down the ‘I really need…’ route, and don’t apologise.
 They can only say no, and if they do – you’ve still taken the first step in actively sculpting your career path for greater happiness.
 Congratulations.

 With stratospheric rents and endless loan payoffs, it’s a wonder most of us can stretch to a pint of milk in the morning – let alone an unpaid career break.
-Without a doubt, saving up to afford time off is tough.
+Without a doubt, saving up to afford time off is tough and lots of people wonder how to save money.
 But it doesn’t have to be an out-of-reach luxury.
-To bring the dream within grasp without piling up extra debt, you’ll need: a.) meticulous planning and b.) a realistic vision of the sacrifices required.
+To bring the dream within grasp without piling up extra debt, you’ll need: a) meticulous planning and b) a realistic vision of the sacrifices required.

 Read more: Tackling the mid-30s blues

 Saving up cash is the very first thing you should do when you start pondering the idea of a career break.
 Even before you know when you’ll take it, you should start putting money into a high-interest savings account (aka, your escape fund).
 Set up a direct debit that siphons off money from your monthly pay check and think of it as a non-negotiable payment, like your rent would be.
 If you put aside say, £100 a month, that gives you a headstart of £1,200 if you plan a year in advance.